Canonbury railway station: History

 During the NLL closure of February–May 2010, the through route was moved to the north side of the cutting, and two adjacent brand new platforms provided, an island platform replacing the former eastbound platform.
 This allowed the extended ELL to serve Canonbury (and Highbury & Islington) on a pair of completely segregated tracks occupying the former route on the south side of the cutting.

-Since the northern extension of the East London Line, which was completed and opened in March 2011, Canonbury station has had four platforms, giving interchange between the London Overground East London line (ELL) and North London line (NLL) with step-free access to all platforms and peak service frequencies of 12 trains per hour in each direction.
+Since the northern extension of the East London line, which was completed and opened in March 2011, Canonbury station has had four platforms.
+This provides interchange between London Overground Mildmay line and Windrush line services with step-free access to all platforms and peak service frequencies of 12 trains per hour in each direction.

 Services

 All times below are correct as of the May 2011 timetables.

-North London Line
+Mildmay line

-Mondays to Fridays there is a service approximately every 7–8 minutes throughout the morning and evening peaks, changing to roughly every 10 minutes off-peak.
+Mondays to Fridays there is a service approximately every 7–8 minutes.
 On Saturdays the service is approximately every 10 minutes.
 Services have resumed on Sundays and are similar to those on Saturdays.
 Details of these services are below:

 The times below are the typical weekday service at the station in trains per hour: